 More puzzling is the situation for SR disorder.
-There MP find both a stable replica symmetric solution and a 1-step solution where minimization over the breakpoint has to be enforced (marginality condition violated).
-For gaussian disorder both solutions of MP have $\zeta = (2 - d)/2$ .
-Similarly the FRG naturally finds the finite temperature RS solution with $\zeta = (2-d)/2$ (and one fixed point solution at T = 0 with $\zeta = 0$ ).
-A non-analytic solution also seems to exist in the FRG, and work is in progress to analyze it further and elucidate whether it is related to the non-marginal 1-step solution of MP.
-Let us note that in d = 0 we essentially know that (apart from $\gamma = 1$ ) RSB does not hold at finite N (the phase transition predicted by the GVM in that case must go away at finite N, T > 0).
+There MP find both a stable replica symmetric solution and a one-step solution where minimization over the breakpoint has to be enforced (marginality condition violated).
+For Gaussian disorder both solutions of MP have $\zeta = (2-d)/2$.
+Similarly the FRG naturally finds the finite temperature RS solution with $\zeta = (2-d)/2$ (and one fixed point solution at T=0 with ζ =0).
+A nonanalytic solution also seems to exist in the FRG, and work is in progress to analyze it further and elucidate whether it is related to the nonmarginal one-step solution of MP.
+Let us note that in d=0 we essentially know that (apart from $\gamma = 1$) RSB does not hold at finite N (the phase transition predicted by the GVM in that case must go away at finite N, T > 0).
 So there is little doubt that the correct branch at finite N is the RS one, as also given by the FRG.
-For the DP problem with d = 1 on the other hand, it is not yet clear whether both branches (a T = 0 fixed point starting from $\zeta = 0$ or a finite T non-analytic solution with $\zeta = (2 - d)/2$ can coexist.
+For the DP problem with d=1, on the other hand, it is not yet clear whether both branches (a T=0 fixed point starting from $\zeta = 0$ or a finite T non-analytic solution with $\zeta = (2)$ (-d)/2) can coexist.
 One scenario is that they would cross over at some lower value of $N = N_c$ yielding the upper critical dimension of KPZ.
-The calculation of the FRG $\beta$ -function to next order in 1/N should shed light on this question, and is thus of high interest.
-It is presented in [47].
-Our method thus provides a unique candidate for a field theory of the strongcoupling phase.
+The calculation of the FRG β function to next order in 1/N should shed light on this question, and is thus of high interest.
+It is presented in Ref.
+47. Our method thus provides a unique candidate for a field theory of the strong-coupling phase.

 To summarize, the present method is promising in solving mean field models, by using explicit rather than spontaneous RSB.
-It would be of interest to investigate whether other models like the SK-model could be solved via the same route.
+It would be of interest to investigate whether other models like the SK model could be solved via the same route.
 More importantly, it may open an alternative road to tackle disordered systems from a different direction than expanding around RSB saddle points, a task which still has to be accomplished.
 Of course, in the end, the same difficulties may be in store.
-They could hide in the subtelties due to the nonanalytic behaviour of the $\beta$ -function at large N. However we are optimistic, since we have understood the infinite-N limit, at least in the full-RSB case.
-Also, a solution has been found for N = 1 to two [43, 44, 55] and three loop order [65], and for finite N at 2-loop order.
+They could hide in the subleties due to the nonanalytic behavior of the β function at large N. However, we are optimistic, since we have understood the infinite-N limit, at least in the full-RSB case.
+Also, a solution has been found for N=1 to two^{55,43,44} and three loop order,71 and for finite N at two-loop order.

 Let us close by indicating that many extensions of this work are possible and some in progress.
-One example is the random field problem, still under intense debate [66, 67], for which we have also computed [68] the effective action at large N, and at 2-loop order.
-Finally, the same method applies to the dynamics, classical or quantum: it has been shown [9] that the mode-coupling approximation in glasses [69] identifies with (non-marginal) mean field (large N) dynamics, exhibiting aging solutions.
-However this picture leaves out thermally activated processes, and our 1/N method may be promnising there too.
+One example is the random field problem, still under intense debate,^{72,73} for which we have also computed74 the effective action at large N, and at two-loop order.
+Finally, the same method applies to the dynamics, classical or quantum: it has been shown9 that the mode-coupling approximation in glasses75 identifies with (non-marginal) mean field (large-N) dynamics, exhibiting aging solutions.
+However this picture leaves out thermally activated processes, and our 1/N method may be promising there too.